OtbDotNet/Katas/README.md

 The idea of doing the kata _is not_ to reach a complete solution.

 We will be supplying a laptop to work on, with Visual Studio and Resharper.
 We use git (specifically GitHub Enterprise) internally, so we would like you to use git.
 If you don't currently use a source control tool don't worry.
+You will also be able to access the internet should you need to look anything up.

 ## Meet the team